You are here

 In this section

 - ICD-10-AM Codes: K58

-Irritable bowel syndrome (IBS) is a common gastrointestinal disorder, characterised by chronic abdominal pain and altered bowel habit, in the absence of any organic cause.
+Irritable bowel syndrome (IBS) is a common, functional gastrointestinal disorder, characterised by chronic abdominal pain and altered bowel habit, in the absence of any organic cause.

 Confirming the diagnosis